Terminal Phase of LifeTop

 Interventions and Care ManagementTop

-1. Pain, suffering, and symptom management: End-of-life can be associated with a considerable burden of physical symptoms.
+1. Pain, suffering, and symptom management: The end of life can be associated with a considerable burden of physical symptoms.
 Every effort must be made by the patient’s physicians and care team to relieve these symptoms.

 It is sometimes necessary to perform investigations (eg, blood work, radiographs) before one can control new symptoms.
 Patients and their caregivers should be gently reminded that the testing is not designed for cure but to help identify the cause of a distressing symptom.
 The extent to which the patient is subjected to testing, interventions, and other active therapies should be individualized based on the needs, goals of care, location of care, and life expectancy.
 In the last hours and days, it may be appropriate to simply conduct a trial of medications for symptom management based on the physical examination and not subject the patient to testing.

-3) Delirium at end of life should be treated for comfort of the patient and family.
-Antipsychotics are the first-line therapy for terminal delirium (haloperidol 0.5-2 mg orally/subcutaneously/intravenously every 8 hours; quetiapine 12.5-50 mg orally every 12 hours).
-Delirium resistant to antipsychotics or at high risk of causing harm should be treated with benzodiazepines for their sedating properties (eg, midazolam 0.5-2 mg subcutaneously/intravenously).
+3) Delirium at the end of life should be treated for comfort of the patient and family.
+Antipsychotics are the first-line therapy for terminal delirium (haloperidol 0.5-2 mg orally, subcutaneously, or IV every 8 hours; quetiapine 12.5-50 mg orally every 12 hours).
+Delirium resistant to antipsychotics or at high risk of causing harm should be treated with benzodiazepines for their sedating properties (eg, midazolam 0.5-2 mg subcutaneously or IV).

 4) Fever can be treated with acetaminophen (INN paracetamol) orally or rectally.